 There are four categories of troops by quality: Novice, Experienced, Veteran, and Elite.
 Troop quality affects the staying power of a unit in combat and its ability to inflict casualties.
 Staying Power: Green units become fugitives when they suffer one hit.
 Experienced units are forced back and pinned after their first hit and become fugitives after their second.
 Veterans suffer no effect from their first hit, are forced back after their second, and become fugitives after their third.
-Elites suffer no effect from their first and second hits, are forced back after their third and become fugitives after their there is suffer no effect from their first and second hits, are forced back after their third and become fugitives after their fourth.
+Elites suffer no effect from their first and second hits, are forced back after their third and become fugitives after their fourth.